 Northern Great Plains Invasive Plant Management Team

 The Northern Great Plains IPMT works with 14 partner parks in four states.
-The goal of the Northern Great Plains IPMT is to help parks accomplish restoration activities such as prescribed fire, native preserve native plant communities and historic landscapes by managing the spread of invasive plant species.
-The Northern Great Plains IPMT also works with park personnel plant material development, and seeding to restore sites to the desired condition.
+The goal of the Northern Great Plains IPMT is to help parks preserve native plant communities and historic landscapes by managing the spread of invasive plant species.
+The Northern Great Plains IPMT also works with park personnel to support native plant material development, seeding to restore sites to the desired condition, and other restoration activities like prescribed fire.
 The area served by the Northern Great Plains IPMT is large, approximately 452,000 acres, and the ecology is diverse.
 Vast grasslands are found in some parks, others are part of the forested Black Hills, and some include parts of the Missouri, Niobrara or Knife Rivers.

 Integrated Pest Management (IPM) strategies including chemical, biological, mechanical, and cultural are used to manage invasive plants.

 Education and training in IPM are also IPMT priorities.
 Each year Northern Great Plains IPMT staff offer a week-long training session in the principles and practices of IPM for park staff, partners and IPMT seasonal employees.
 Field crews for the Northern Great Plains IPMT are based at either Badlands or Theodore Roosevelt National Park and travel to other parks in the network.
-Over the course of this year, Northern Great Plains IPMT members completed field work at 12 of the partner parks.
 The Montana Conservation Corps and Minnesota Conservation Corps are also integrated into field crews to increase capacity and efficiency of operations.
 This allows the youth employed on the Conservation Corps crews to engage in important and substantive work to further the NPS mission.

 Heartlands Invasive Plant Management Team